Diving in Marsa Alam

 Is the coral still good after the 2024 bleaching event?

 As of late 2024, community reports describe widespread bleaching damage on hard corals along the southern coast, with September water reaching 32 degrees.
 Marsa Shagra's house reef was described as being in good shape over the same period, so conditions vary by site.
 Pelagic encounters at the offshore reefs were not noticeably affected.
-Divers should expect a mixed picture rather than universally pristine coral in the near term.
+Expect a mixed picture rather than universally pristine coral in the near term.

-How do you dive Sataya and Shaab Samadai for dolphins?
+How do you dive Samadai for dolphins?

 Is Port Ghalib a good base for diving Marsa Alam?